 - 1. The Hands Mill Dam and its associated industries were important to the Town of Washington and its development from the mid-19th century through the mid-20th century.
 The Hands Mill Dam is important locally and to Vermont due to its harnessing of water power and development, and its association with the village that grew up around it.
-This review therefore recommends that the dam is a significant historic resource eligible for inclusion on the National Register of Historic Places.
+This review therefore recommends that the dam remains are significant historic resources eligible for inclusion on the National Register of Historic Places.
 The dam is recommended as eligible under Criterion A for its association with the broad pattern of historic development of 19th century villages and industry in Vermont, and also under Criterion C because the dam embodies the distinctive characteristics of type, period and a method of construction.
 Based on the recommended significance and National Register eligibility, this assessment recommends that the removal of the dam will result in an Adverse Effect on historic Preservation Historic Resources Documentation Package (HRDP) to fully document the resources. - 2.
 A recommendation is made to photograph any possible structural remains encountered during the project work.
 Additional photographs during the dewatering / deconstruction / sediment removal process are recommended if any unknown details about the dam are exposed.
 Potential features may include gate structures, penstock or flume remains, and timbers left from the previous crib dam. - 3.
-Buildings associated with seven separate properties were identified as within the APE of the Hands Mill Dam Removal Project.
-These consist of two properties downstream of the dam, including a house, garage and shed that comprise 16 Woodchuck Hollow Road, located on the south side of Jail Branch, just northwest of the dam, and a shed located just north of the dam on the north side of Jail Branch, that is now part of 39 Woodchuck Hollow Road, but was not originally associated with that property.
-The remaining five properties are located upstream of the dam and include: a house at 110 Woodchuck Hollow Road on the north bank of the Jail Branch; a modular home, garage and shed located at 13 Vermette Lane, on the east bank of the Jail Branch and south of a tributary to the river; a house at 53 Vermette Lane, that lies on the east side of the Jail Branch, and between a tributary and drainage to the river; and a house and garage at 111 Vermette Lane that is situated between a tributary and drainage to the Jail Branch.
-All seven properties were reviewed and are recommended as not eligible for inclusion on the National Register of Historic Places.
-Project work will therefore have No Effect on any additional properties.
+Buildings associated with two separate properties were identified as within the APE of the Hands Mill Dam Removal Project.
+These include a house, garage and shed that comprise 16 Woodchuck Hollow Road, located on the south side of Jail Branch, just northwest of the dam, and a shed located just north and downstream of the dam on the north side of Jail Branch, that is now part of 39 Woodchuck Hollow Road, but was not originally associated with that property.
+This review recommends that these resources are not eligible for inclusion on the National Register of Historic Places and that project work will therefore have No Effect on any additional properties.